Tameness of Margulis space-times with parabolics: Orbits of proper affine deformations and translation vectors

 Let $\Uu \Sf_{C}$ denote the space of unit vectors on $\Sf$ with base points at $\Sf_{C}$, and $\Uu \CH(\Lambda_{\Gamma, \Ss_+})$ denote one for $\CH(\Lambda_{\Gamma, \Ss_+})$.
 We can compute the cocycle $\mathbf{b}$ by the following way:

-Let $\mathscr{K}$ be a small fixed compact domain in $\CH(\Lambda_{\Gamma, \Ss_+})\setminus \mathbb{H}$ in $\Ss_+$.
+Let $\mathscr{K}$ be a small fixed compact domain in $\CH(\Lambda_{\Gamma, \Ss_+})\setminus {\mathscr{H}}$ in $\Ss_+$.
 Let $\tilde \eta$ denote the lift of $\eta$ on $\Ss_+$.
 We may also assume that

-by locally changing $\eta$: The $\mathscr{V}$-valued closed $1$-form $\eta$ corresponds to the differential of a section $s_{\tilde \eta}: \Ss_+ \ra \mathbf{E}$ and vice versa.
+by locally changing $\eta$ \newch{ by \eqref{eqn:seta}}.
 We simply need to change the section to a section that is a fixed parallel section on $p_{\Sf}(\mathscr{K})$.
 This can obviously be achieved by using a partition of unity while this does not change the cohomology class of $\eta$.
 (See Section 4 of \cite{GLM09}.)